 Now we generalize the statement of \cref{thm:conj2} to give the proof of \cref{thm:new2}.

-\begin{proof} [Proof of \cref{thm:new2}] The proof of this theorem essentially uses the same argument as the previous proof.
-Again for a specific odd $x$, if there are $m$ many appearances in the matrix $M_{ij}^{(x)}$ corresponding to the distinct partitions in $G(n)$, say in the cells $(0,j_1), (0,j_1),(0,j_3),..,(0,j_m)$ where now there is at least one empty cell between each of these filled cells, then in order to get distinct elements in the set of partitions with only one part repeated five times, all we do is choose a specific $1\leq a \leq m-1$, put $1$'s in the cells $(0,j_a)$ and $(2,j_a)$, keep the cell $(0,j_{a}+1)$ empty and put $1$'s in all the cells from $(0,j_{a}+2)$ to $(0,j_{a+1}-1)$ and make $(0,j_{a+1})$ empty.
-In that process, again clearly the sum remains invariant, and we are done, as before. \end{proof}
+\begin{proof} [Proof of \cref{thm:new2}:] The proof of this theorem essentially uses the same argument as the previous proof.
+Again for a partition $\lambda\vdash n$ belonging in the set $G(n)$ and a specific odd $x$, if there are $m$ many appearances of $1$ in the first row in the matrix $M^{(x,\lambda)}$, say in the cells $(0,j_1), (0,j_2),(0,j_3),..,(0,j_m)$ where now there is at least one empty cell between each of these filled cells, then in order to get distinct elements of the set of partitions with only one part repeated five times, all we do is choose a specific $1\leq a \leq m-1$, put $1$'s in the cells $(0,j_a)$ and $(2,j_a)$, keep the cell $(0,j_{a}+1)$ empty and put $1$'s in all the cells from $(0,j_{a}+2)$ to $(0,j_{a+1}-1)$ and make $(0,j_{a+1})$ empty.
+In that process we get the new partition, and the theorem follows. \end{proof}

 In Yang's paper \cite{Yang}, there is a generalization of \cref{thm:conj2} in the Glaisher like setting with an arbitrary integer $d$, in Theorem 1.7 of that paper, where the set of partitions is considered where exactly one part appears more than $d$ times and less than $2d$ times whereas all other parts appear less than $d$ times.
 The proof of this would essentially follow our proof technique of \cref{thm:conj2} above.
 Combining this with our \cref{thm:new2} above, we can formulate other interesting statements in the Glaisher setting.